Mmmmmmm nice, but how nice!!!!!

 Most importantly serotonin decreases the appetite levels.
 It is the feedback loop that tells us when we have had enough food.
 So if your addiction to sugar has interfered with our body’s natural serotonin levels….
 No wonder you can't stop eating it!!!!!

 Endorphins are used by the body to give relief from pain and to increase a sensation of pleasure.
-If the body’s production of serotonin is insufficient it is likely that feeling of stress and pain may be more acutely experienced.
+If the body’s production of serotonin is insufficient it is likely that feelings of stress and pain may be more acutely experienced.
 For some people eating sweets, and complex carbohydrates releases endorphins in the blood stream, relieving discomfort and increasing feelings of pleasure.

 However, if you eat sugar, a hormone called the beta-endorphin is released.
 Beta-endorphin is identified as a chemical that stimulates eating.
 So the more sugar you eat, the greater the irresistible craving to eat more.
 The symptom of this problem is the difficulty of stopping eating sugar once you have started.